smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 ### Accommodate the Sensitivity in Middleware API

 It is possible that sensitivity is a parameter passed to middleware during construction.
-This is similar in nature to [Use Request Extensions](#use-request-extensions) except that the `Sensitivity` is passed to middleware at startup.
+This is similar in nature to [Use Request Extensions](#use-request-extensions) except that the `Sensitivity` is passed to middleware during construction.

 ```rust
 struct Middleware<S> {